These bylaws have been approved by membership vote on October 1, 2018.

 - The immediate past-President shall chair the Nominating Committee, which shall consist of two first or second term Councilors and two persons appointed by the President after consultation with Council and the Executive Director.

-- The Nominating Committee shall prepare a slate of candidates with at least one nominee and no more than three nominees for President-elect, and at least three nominees for each upcoming Councilor vacancy.
+- The Nominating Committee shall prepare a slate of candidates with at least one nominee and no more than three nominees for President-elect, [deleted: and] at least three nominees for each upcoming Councilor vacancy, and at least three nominees for an upcoming Student-Councilor vacancy.
 The Committee shall strive to promote balanced representation in regard to age, gender, citizenship, professional background (academics and practitioners), locations of residence, and geographical and disciplinary areas of specialization, but shall not be bound by any particular formula.
 The Nominating Committee may not nominate any of its members.

 - The Nominating Committee shall ascertain that each candidate is a member of the Association in good standing, and that the candidate has given the Committee formal consent to be nominated.